Student Services, Activities and ResourcesLower School Library

 Many students must have medication available at school for certain illnesses and conditions.
 School personnel cannot administer medication, including pain relievers, without explicit written parental/guardian permission.
 A permission form completed by the parent/guardian is required in the event a student must receive medicine at school.
-The medicine, in its original container, labeled with the student’s name, name of medicine, dose and time to be given, doctor’s name (if prescribed) and possible side effects, must be given to the nurse together with the signed permission form.
+The medicine, in its original container, labeled with the student's name, name of medicine, dose and time to be given, doctors name (if prescribed) and possible side effects, must be given to the office together with the signed permission form.

 Students who are absent from school for the following reasons require a physician's statement confirming the student's ability to return to school and any necessary limitations or restriction:

 - Measles, mumps, chicken pox, ringworm, scarlet fever, strep infection, mononucleosis, hepatitis, pink eye.